Data-Advantage/vibestack/example/launchweek-ai/product-requirements-mvp.md

 - Progress visualization shows completion across all 5 days of the framework
 - System tracks time spent in each stage for analytics purposes

+### 3.3 Pricing & Subscription Management

+**Description:** Project-based tier system with free tier and paid options, enabling users to access all platform features with different project creation limits within a rolling timeframe.

+**User Stories:**
+- As a new user, I want to access a free tier (Explore) that allows me to create up to 2 projects in the past 365 days so that I can evaluate the platform before making a purchase decision.
+- As a free tier (Explore) user who has reached my project limit, I want to purchase the Build tier ($50 one-time payment) to receive 3 permanent project credits that never expire and don't count in my yearly look-back allocation so that I can create more projects as needed.
+- As a regular user, I want to subscribe to a monthly or annual Scale plan ($7/month or $70/year) to create up to 30 projects in a rolling 30 day look back period so that I can build multiple SaaS products without significant limits.
+- As a Scale tier user who has reached my limit, I want to purchase additional Build credits ($50 for 3 credits) to create +3 more permanent projects beyond my monthly allocation without upgrading my plan.
+- As a subscriber, I want to manage my subscription settings so that I can update payment methods or cancel when needed.
+- As an annual subscriber, I want a discount compared to the monthly plan so that I'm rewarded for my longer commitment.

+**Acceptance Criteria:**
+- New users can create up to 2 projects per 365-day rolling period in the Explore tier
+- Build tier ($50 one-time) provides 3 permanent project credits that never expire and don't count in the rolling period, used only after yearly allocation is exhausted
+- Scale tier offers 30 projects per 30-day rolling period for $7/month or $70/year (16% discount)
+- Scale users can also purchase additional Build credits at $50 for 3 permanent credits
+- Build credits are only consumed after primary allocation (yearly or monthly) is exhausted
+- Projects created with Build credits are excluded from yearly/monthly limit calculations
+- Subscription management interface integrates with Stripe Customer Portal
+- Account status (Explore, Build, Scale) and available project allocations are clearly displayed
+- Email notifications alert users when reaching 80% of their project limits

 ## 4. Technology & Design Strategy

 ### 4.1 Technology Stack & Architecture